 Also, you have to cut 2 edges repeating the same operation at least 2 times, it is not efficient, you can do better.

 The idea that I use when cropping the images is to assign the proportions of the slide to the frame of the image and make the frame correspond to the perimeter of the slide and then fill it simply by enlarging the image.

 In general, they are set to 4: 3 (old and less used format) or 16: 9 (wide screen).

 I always work in 16: 9, so my cut will be in 16: 9 ratio (look at yours).

-Before cropping the image, to make sure that this technique works, you must center the image on the slide, both vertically and horizontally.
+Before you crop images in PowerPoint, to make sure that this technique works, you must center the image on the slide, both vertically and horizontally.